This article was updated on 19 July 2022.

-The nightmare product asbestos, once used extensively in manufacturing and building, is still causing at least 90,000 deaths per year globally, and new deadly exposures are still a major problem throughout the world.
+Asbestos, once used extensively in manufacturing and building, is still causing at least 90,000 deaths per year globally, and new deadly exposures, like the one suggested at Castle Hill High School, are still a major problem throughout the world.

 We were contacted recently by American Edgar Sibauste, from the public outreach department of Asbestos.com.
 He wants us to draw attention to the problem and to highlight that his organisation can help people, especially those in the USA.